Monstroe/CNet/README.md

 ## Getting Started

 ### Current Features
-- Build with .NET Standard 2.1
+- Built with .NET Standard 2.1
 - Can be used with Unity
 - Simple connection handling (able to accept or deny clients)
 - Simple disconnection handling